 Rhodes offers a variety of merit-based scholarships and fellowships.
 All applicants are automatically considered for merit scholarships.
 Your application to Rhodes serves as your application for merit aid, so there’s nothing additional you need to do.
-Merit money ranges anywhere from $9,500 to $35,000.
+Merit money ranges anywhere from $12,000 to $40,000.
 The Day, Fine Arts, Taylor, Bonner, and Jewish Community Fellowships require extra materials.
+We have a Scholarship Priority Deadline of December 1 for our most prestigious scholarships.
+Regardless of the application plan you chose (ED1, ED2, EA, or RD), your application will be reviewed for these merit awards if your application is received by December 1.
+More information on scholarships.
 More information on scholarships.

 Do you require an interview for admission?

-No, but we offer interviews both on campus and off while we are traveling as a way to get to know our applicants better.
-An interview is also a great opportunity for students to learn more about Rhodes from an admission representative.
+No, but we offer interviews on campus and off while we are traveling as a way to get to know you better.
+An interview is also a great opportunity for you to learn more about Rhodes from an admission representative.
 We do not offer alumni interviews.

 What are the residence halls like?

-Rhodes is a residential community.
+Rhodes is a residential community with a three-year residency requirement.
 Because we believe important discussion and enrichment come from living with your peers, we require first-, second-, and third-year students to live on campus.
 And still, around 75% will live on campus for all four years.
 We have a variety of traditional residence halls, suite-style living, and on-campus apartments.
 All have the collegiate Gothic-style charm characteristic of our campus, and also include the modern amenities of laundry, Wi-Fi, and parking at no additional cost.
 Learn more about residential living options.

 Can I bring a car?